-The pelvic floor muscle exists in both men and women.
-The role of the pelvic floor is to keep your organs such as bowel and bladder in position especially on movements that cause an increase in intra-abdominal pressure like lifting, sneezing and carrying.
+The pelvic floor (PF) muscles exist in both men and women.
+The role of the PF is to keep your organs such as bowel and bladder in position especially on movements that cause an increase in intra-abdominal pressure like lifting, sneezing and carrying.
 The pelvic floor needs to be effective when passing urine or a bowel movement and in maintaining an erection or vaginal sensations.

 The pelvic floor muscles are also important in supporting postural and spine health and stability.

 • Pain in the lower back, vagina or abdomen